Methoxphenidine: Legal status

 As of October 2015 MXP is a controlled substance in China.

 MXP is also banned in Sweden.

-In Canada, MT-45 and its analogues were made Schedule I controlled substances.
-Possession without legal authority can result in maximum 7 years imprisonment.
-Further, Health Canada amended the Food and Drug Regulations in May, 2016 to classify MXP as a restricted drug.
+In Canada, MT-45 and its analogues were made Schedule I controlled substances, which includes DPD in its structural group.
+Possession without legal authority can result in maximum seven years imprisonment.
+Further, Health Canada amended the Food and Drug Regulations in May, 2016 to classify explicitly DPD as a restricted drug.
 Only those with a law enforcement agency, person with an exemption permit or institutions with Minister's authorization may possess the drug.

+In Australia, the Therapeutic Goods Administration decided to include methoxphenidine as a Prohibited substance (Schedule 9) within the Standard for the Uniform Scheduling of Medicines and Poisons alongside four other phenidine analogs on 1 October 2024.